django-cms/django-cms/docs/contribution.rst

 that you first discuss it on the `django-cms-developers`_  mailing list so as not to do any work that will not get merged in anyway.

-- Code will be reviewed and tested by at least one core developper, preferably by several.
+- Code will be reviewed and tested by at least one core developer, preferably by several.
 Other community members are welcome to give feedback.
 - Code *must* be tested.
 Your pull request should include unit-tests (that cover the piece of code you're submitting, obviously)